-An average website is estimated to produce 1.76 grams of CO2.
-With 10,000 visitors per month, this comes to 211 kg of CO2 per year - for a single site !
+An average website is estimated to produce 1.76 grams of CO₂.
+With 10,000 visitors per month, this comes to 211 kg CO₂ per year - for a single site!

-Have you ever considered how much energy is needed for your website?
-It's certainly a lot more than you'd expect!
-Every request your website sends is received, processed, returned and, potentially, saved somewhere.
-That's a lot of processes that all require energy.
+Have you ever thought about how many resources are needed for your website?
+More than you think, guaranteed!
+Every request that your website sends is received, processed, returned and, if necessary, saved at any point.
+That adds up to a lot.

 If you run a website or an online shop, you consume a lot of resources.
-RAIDBOXES counteracts this - with climate-positive hosting for WordPress and WooCommerce.
+Raidboxes counteracts this - with climate-positive WordPress hosting.

-The right design can prevent unnecessary energy consumption.
-For example, if your website doesn't load extraneous content in the first place.
-So how can you combine design and sustainability to save resources?
+The right design can prevent unnecessary energy consumption, for example if your website does not load unnecessary and unwanted content in the first place.
+How can you reconcile design and sustainability and save resources?

 With a "mobile-first" approach you optimize your content for smartphones right from the start.
 Optimized sites, for example, don't load oversized media on mobile devices.
 They're programmed in such a way that desktop versions don't need to be overwritten and are instead directly optimized for smaller user devices.

-I've told you about the benefits of a well-planned usability before.
+I have already told you about the benefits of a well-planned usability.
 A well-functioning user experience helps you and your customers to make your website more sustainable.
-You minimize unwanted detours of your users.
-Because ideally, only the sites that the user actually wants to visit will be loaded.
+You minimise unwanted detours by your users.
+Ideally, only those pages are loaded that the user actually wants to visit.
 If you reduce unwanted clicks, you send fewer data requests and therefore use less energy.

-For increased sustainability, this is another area you can work on while planning your website.
-In general, the fewer pages that need to be loaded, the fewer data requests are sent.
-This not only makes your site easier to navigate, it also makes sense from an ecological point of view to summarize the content and reduce the number of pages.
+Here, too, you can work on your sustainability while planning the website.
+As a general rule, the fewer pages that need to be loaded, the fewer data requests are sent.
+Apart from making your site easier to navigate, it also makes sense from an ecological point of view to combine the content and reduce the number of pages.